flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 To create your instance:

 1. Fill The VM Name.
-2. Choose "CoreOS Stable 64bits SSH KEYPAIR with core user" on Template section.
+2. Choose "Flatcar Linux Stable 64bits SSH KEYPAIR with core user" on Template section.
 3. Choose your service offering, that will represent the power of your instance, the resources that it will get.
 4. Choose the incoming firewall rules that will be accepted (we recommend to open at least SSH, by default all ports are closed).
 5. Choose the authentication type.
 On Flatcar Linux this is a sshkeypair, choose to create on, or use an already existent one.